is-an-ai/is-an.ai/README.md

 - `records/schema.json`: The required format for subdomain record files.
 - `records/example.json`: An example record file.

+## DNS Sync

+This repository includes automated DNS synchronization to ensure your repository records match Cloudflare's actual DNS state:

+- **Automatic Sync**: Runs daily at 2 AM UTC to detect and fix any drift
+- **Manual Sync**: Can be triggered manually via GitHub Actions with optional dry-run mode
+- **Drift Detection**: Identifies missing records in Cloudflare or orphaned records not in the repository
+- **Recovery**: Automatically recovers from service malfunctions that cause discrepancies

+To manually trigger a sync:

+1. Go to the "Actions" tab in this repository
+2. Select "Sync DNS Records" workflow
+3. Click "Run workflow"
+4. Optionally enable "dry run" to preview changes without applying them

 ## Abuse

 Report abuse [here](link-to-abuse-reporting-mechanism).